yearn/yearn-devdocs/docs/partners/yvtokens-as-collateral.md

 - A vault is empty or almost empty
 - A vault is held almost entirely by one entity
-- The majority of outstanding vault shares can be flashloaned or borrowed
+- The majority of outstanding vault shares can be flash loaned or borrowed
 - The amount available to borrow is priced purely by the current `pricePerShare` with no extra checks

 ## Suggestions